Hayley Wood: Flora and fauna

 The structure of Hayley Wood is coppice-with-standards of field maple, ash, hazel and hawthorn species, with a canopy of pedunculate oak and small areas of small-leaved elm.
 Most of the oak trees date from between 1780–1840, older than most woodland oaks.

 The soil favours oxlip and meadowsweet – the wood is described as 'one of the largest oxlip woods on the chalky Boulder Clay in Britain'. bluebell and yellow archangel grow in drier parts.
 Plants typical of ancient woodland, including wood anemone, dog's mercury and early purple orchid, grow; bird's-nest orchid and pale sedge can also be found.

 Management

 There are many ancient coppice stools in the wood; coppicing was practiced from at least the 13th Century until the early 20th Century, with a revival from 1964.
 Dead wood is left as it is an excellent habitat for liverworts and woodpeckers.

 The rides and glades are mown to keep nutrient levels down.
-Most of the wood is surrounded by a fence, erected in 1972, to exclude deer, which has had the effect of reversing the decline in Hayley Wood's Oxlip population.
+Most of the wood is surrounded by a fence, erected in 1972, to exclude deer, which has reversed the decline in Hayley Wood's Oxlip population.